L-1B visa for specialized knowledge transfers

-The L1B visa may be an immigration option if you are a professional employee of a multinational firm with specialized knowledge within that organisation, and your employer is looking to transfer you to a branch in the US.
+If you are an employee of a multinational firm and have specialized knowledge within that organisation, you may be able to transfer to a US branch or affiliate under the L-1B visa.

 What is the L1B visa?

 The L1 nonimmigrant classification, otherwise known as the intra-company transfer visa, enables a multinational employer to transfer a professional employee to an affiliated office in the United States.

 The L1B visa is for professionals with specialized knowledge within their organisation, while the L1A category visa is for managers and executives.

 The L1B visa will enable that employee to work for a parent, branch, affiliate or subsidiary of the same company in the US.

 The L1B visa classification also enables a foreign company that does not yet have an affiliated US office, to send a specialized knowledge employee to the United States to help set one up.

 L1B visa requirements